AadeshMishra333/EVit-and-Junior-Research-Guide/README.md

 * **Meet sir at 430 and guide the juniors**
 * > Mamba me pehle equations then code pe jana
 * We have to ensure junior's codes run on terminal by today (17-08-2026) _Done_

+### 14-09-2026:
+* Try to run the Juniors codes - First understand their work (brief)
+* Ready the Tables for CSAE net to present to sir
+* Make an execution pipeline for sir to execute on his slurm